ha-khan/File-Storage-Service/README.md

 thrift (0.10.0)
 wheel (0.30.0)
  ```
- Type deactivate to end the virtualenv.
+ Type deactivate to end the virtualenv when done.
 ```
 $ deactivate
 ```